 In 1954 he was commissioned by the Legislative and City Councils of Gibraltar to create a painting of the Rock to present to Her Majesty the Queen during her visit to Gibraltar.
 After its presentation on 10th May 1954, the oil painting remained at Buckingham Palace until Sir Joshua Hassan, Chief Minister, requested the painting be loaned back to Gibraltar where it was displayed in the Royal Suite at the Convent.
 In 1988 approval was obtained for the work to be on permanent loan to the Gibraltar Museum.
 It is now exhibited at the Mario Finlayson National Art Gallery in Gibraltar’s City Hall.

 In 1960 Bacarisas was appointed adjudicator for the First International Art Exhibition held at the Calpe Institute, Gibraltar.
 The Escuela Superior de Bellas Artes of Seville awarded him the title of Catedratico Honorario on 16th February 1961.

 On 7th January 1971 Gustavo Bacarisas died in Seville at the age 98.
 Following his express wishes, his widow presented a large oil painting of “The Mediterranean and Atlantic Fleets in Gibraltar Harbour” to the people of Gibraltar on 18th December 1971.
-This painting was displayed for many years at the City Hall and is now at the Gibraltar Museum.
+This painting is displayed in the Mayor’s Parlour (Council Chamber) at the City Hall.

 In 1973 the Gibraltar Government decided to name one of the new blocks of flats at Glacis Estate after Gustavo Bacarisas.
 Similarly, there is also a street named after the artist in Seville.